 The national average for mini split installation costs ranges from $300 up to over $2,500.
 Installation costs can be broken down into two main categories: labor costs and cost of materials.

-The cost of labor is what a HVAC company charges in order to carry out the installation job.
+The cost of labor is what a heating and air company charges in order to carry out the installation job.
 This is typically calculated by the number of hours it takes to complete the job.
 The degree of difficulty and hazardous situations can also affect the cost of labor.
 Labor costs can run from $300 up to $1,500 or more depending on the specifics of the installation job.

 Cost of Materials